WEDDING PROTOCOL USED TO BE so much simpler. Take the dress, for instance. According to 46% of Americans polled by Harris, white is on its way out.1

 You want your wedding to be wonderful and memorable.
 But, says Novak, “a wedding isn’t just about the ceremony or the reception.
 In fact, it’s not about anything material.
 What matters most of all is the couple’s commitment to each other.”
 So, rock your vows, and keep them in your hearts every day.

 - How much can I realistically spend on my wedding?

-- Can I use some of my portfolio to pay for my wedding?
+- Can I use a portion of my portfolio to pay for my wedding?

 - How can I best broach my wedding costs with my family?